imanisima/Data-Analysis/ProfitableAppProfiles/Readme.md

 The data files used for this project can be found here:
 * Google Play Store app data from 2018 -> [Direct Download](https://dq-content.s3.amazonaws.com/350/googleplaystore.csv), [Kaggle](https://www.kaggle.com/lava18/google-play-store-apps)
 * Apple Store app data from 2018 -> [Direct Download](https://dq-content.s3.amazonaws.com/350/AppleStore.csv), [Kaggle](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps)

+## Conclusion
+One mobile app that could be profitable for both markets are popular books that have been turned into an app.
+Since the market is full of libraries, special features could be added to the app (i.e. audio, quizzes, forum, recaps) instead of just the raw version of the book.